mop-tracker/mop/README.md

 When prompted please enter comma-delimited list of stock tickers.
 The list and other settings are stored in ``.moprc`` file in your ``$HOME`` directory.

-### Contributing ###
-Mop is my personal project I came up with to learn Go programming.
-Your comments, suggestions, and contributions are welcome.

-* Fork the project on Github.
-* Make your feature addition or bug fix.
-* Commit, do not change program version, or commit history.
-* Email me commit URL (*do not* send pull requests).

 ### License ###